Phase transitions and equilibrium measures in random matrix models: Local behavior at phase transitions in the polynomial external field

 \subsection{Singularity of type III: higher order vanishing of $\lambda_t'$}

 In this section we want to clarify the character of the phase transition in the case of a type III singularity.
 To keep things simple, let us restrict our attention to the quartic case ($m=2$ in \eqref{charactMeasure1}), but the conclusions readily follow for the general situation.
 Assume that for $t=T>0$ the type III singularity occurs, without loss of generality, at the right endpoint of the support.
-This means that for $t\in (T-\varepsilon, T+\varepsilon)$, $t\neq T$,
+This means that at a time $t=T$, a real and double zero $b$ of $B$ coincides with $a_2$, and by \cite[Theorem 1.3(iv)]{MR1744002}, it implies that for $t\in (T-\varepsilon, T+\varepsilon)$, $t\neq T$,